 • refusal to eat;

-• unreasonable crying;
+• causeless crying;

 Diagnosis of thrush

-A characteristic feature is the presence of a certain amount of fungi in a normal smear of a healthy woman, therefore, to establish a reliable diagnosis of thrush, a combination of signs of local dysbiosis with an increased concentration of Sandida fungi is necessary.
+A characteristic feature is the presence of a certain amount of fungi in a normal smear of a healthy woman, therefore, to establish a reliable diagnosis of thrush, a combination of signs of local dysbiosis with an increased concentration of Candida fungi is necessary.

 3. Determination of DNA of yeast-like fungi in human biomaterial (PCR method).
-Biological material can be smear, blood, saliva, urine.
+Biological material can be a smear, blood, saliva, urine.

-• smear microscopy (flora examination);
+• smear microscopy (flora study);

 Do not under any circumstances diagnose yourself.
 Since in most cases, laboratory diagnostics reveal concomitant infections, and complex treatment is prescribed.